 Steps to follow

 - Take a photo of each wall in every room.
 Photos (and videos) provides proof that you owned items.
-You may look at a photo later an notice something you missed on the list.
+You may look at a photo later and notice something you missed on the list.

 - Take close up shots of valuable items so it is clear what they are.
 Zoom in for serial numbers.

-- Label all your photos either electronically or by printing them out and writing detailed information on each photo.
+- Label all your photos, either electronically or by printing them out and writing detailed information on each photo.

-- If you have a replacement cost policy you should include replacement cost estimates for every item in your inventory.
-You may have to do some online (Amazon, ebay etc.) and/or in-store legwork for that information after you’ve made your list.
+- If you have a replacement-cost policy, you should include replacement cost estimates for every item in your inventory.
+You can often find that information online.

 - Update the inventory every time you make a large purchase, receive expensive gifts or move items within your home.
-At the minimum update your inventory annually.
+At the minimum, update your inventory annually.
 Keep a file or container and put your receipts for large purchases in it then go back periodically and log in the new information.
 Also take new photographs.
 Then electronically store the inventory.

 - A home inventory can be used as the basis for taking a deduction from your income tax for the uninsured portion of a casualty loss.